Types of Circuit Breakers – Your Easy Guide to Understand them in 2026

 In this blog post, we will explore the different types of circuit breakers, their functions, and how they are installed.

-Miniature Circuit Breakers, or as abbreviated with MCBs, according to BS EN 60898, are suitable for operation by ordinary persons and have fixed protection settings, generally a two-position on/off the operating handle and a performance relative to the final circuits in an electrical installation.
+Miniature Circuit Breakers, or MCBs as abbreviated, according to BS EN 60898, are suitable for operation by ordinary persons and have fixed protection settings, generally a two-position on/off operating handle, and a performance relative to the final circuits in an electrical installation.

 Types of Miniature Circuit Breaker MCB - engalaxy